deoxxa/astarisx/README.md

 });
 ```

-The 'domainDataContext' has all the properties that were specified in the DomainViewModel.
-So this 'domainDataContext' will have the following properties:
+The `domainDataContext` has all the properties that were specified in the DomainViewModel.
+So this `domainDataContext` will have the following properties:
 - busy
 - online
 - personCount